-Andrea Zabala is an Information Systems Engineer from Argentina focused on business development and offshore projects.
-She worked in various management positions at companies in the oil and gas industry, before finally making the decision to go freelance so she could spend more time with her family.
+ANDREA ZABALA is an information systems engineer from Argentina who focuses on business development and offshore projects.
+She worked in various management positions at companies in the oil and gas industry before making the decision to go freelance so she could spend more time with her family.

 - Dress like you’re leaving the house.

 - Take advantage of the perks of working from home.

 - Maximize face-to-face time when you have it.